 A. Communication

-Ongoing communication should be a regular part of the government-to-government relationship with Federally-recognized tribal governments.
-Methods of communication include formal letters, phone calls, fax transmissions, emails, webcasts, webinars, NOAA website postings, on-site visits, presentations at regional/national events, and notifications in the Federal Register.
-When planning to communicate with Tribes, it is important to gain tribal input on the best method to reach them and adequate timelines for responses.
+Ongoing communication should be a regular part of the government-to-government relationship with federallyrecognized tribal governments.
+Methods of communication include, as appropriate, formal letters, phone calls, fax transmissions, emails, webcasts, webinars, video conferences, NOAA website postings, on-site visits, presentations at regional/national events and notifications in the Federal Register.
+When planning to communicate with tribes, it is important to gain tribal input on the best method to reach them, when to reach them and adequate timelines for responses.

-Tribes need timely and accurate information to understand, plan, and make decisions.
-NOAA will provide available information and preparation time to the Tribe before consultation begins.
-In doing so, NOAA will encourage coordination and collaboration with Tribes for policy actions that may have tribal implications.
-Information received by NOAA from a tribal government should not be released to the public without permission from the tribal government unless required by applicable law or by the Freedom of Information Act (FOIA).
+Tribes need timely and accurate information to understand, plan and make decisionsIn order to have a meaningful consultation, NOAA will provide available information to the tribes in advance of the consultation to allow the tribes to prepare.
+NOAA will work with tribes to provide information in a format that tribes can access and use.
+As part of the exchange of information, NOAA should identify any treaty rights, reserved rights and similar rights that may be impacted by agency policies and similarly encourage tribal governments to identify any such rights.
+Information received by NOAA from a tribal government should not be released to the public without permission from the tribal government unless required by applicable law, such as the Freedom of Information Act (FOIA), or in response to litigation obligations or as required by court order.
 Communications with tribal officials should be appropriate to the recipient and avoid the use of profession-specific jargon.
-NOAA staff should also be aware that numerous other Federal agencies engage with Tribes on related issues and therefore NOAA staff should participate in the larger network of agencies, institutions, and organizations that are committed to enhancing cooperation, coordination, and collaboration to strengthen and sustain the Federal trust relationship with Tribes.
-Tribes may request relevant information without submitting a request under FOIA, subject to the confidentiality requirements of applicable Federal law.
+Tribes may request relevant information without submitting a request under FOIA, subject to the confidentiality requirements of applicable federal law.

-NOAA will make every reasonable effort to provide adequate information about its actions and policies at the earliest practical time.
-Line offices are encouraged to develop routine methods of communication to keep Indian Tribes and NOAA informed of possible effects of NOAA actions and policies on Federally-recognized Indian Tribes and tribal resources.
+NOAA will make available provide adequate information about its actions and policies at the earliest practical time.
+Line offices are encouraged to develop routine methods of communication to keep Indian tribes and NOAA informed of possible effects of NOAA actions and policies on federallyrecognized Indian tribes and tribal resources.

 Proposed NOAA policies or actions requiring meetings or other communication with tribal staff or officials may not rise to a level requiring the formal government-to-government procedures outlined in this Handbook.
-Line offices should develop, based on the nature of their interactions with Indian Tribes, regular communications and contacts for informal meetings and discussions with Indian Tribes to ensure that NOAA's mission is achieved while meeting the substance of NOAA’s trust responsibility to Indian Tribes and the intent of the Executive Order 13175.
+Line offices should develop, based on the nature of their interactions with Indian tribes, regular communications and contacts for informal meetings and discussions with Indian tribes to ensure that NOAA’s mission is achieved, while meeting the substance of NOAA’s trust responsibility to Indian tribes and the intent of E.O.
+13175.

 B. Consultation Protocols

-Some of NOAA’s regions and offices work with Federally-recognized Tribes frequently or on a continuing basis.
-As a result, it may be useful and expeditious for those Tribes and NOAA offices to develop protocols reflecting their mutually preferred timeline for and means of communication and exchange of information.
+Some of NOAA’s regions and offices work with federallyrecognized tribes frequently or on an ongoing basis.
+As a result, it may be useful and expeditious for those tribes and NOAA offices to develop protocols reflecting their mutually preferred timeline for and means of communication and exchange of information.
 Protocols can make communication more routine and predictable and can better incorporate tribal needs and views early in the policy or regulatory development process.
 There is no set template for such protocols, as long as they provide for a government-to-government consultation process consistent with the procedures outlined here.
-Similarly, some Tribes have developed their own policies on consultation with the Federal government, and thus may wish to craft protocols with NOAA to reflect those policies.
+Similarly, some tribes have developed their own policies in consultation with the federal government, and thus may wish to craft protocols with NOAA to reflect those policies.